inbravo/flashcards/aws.md

 Q12: What is instance metadata?
 A: Data about an Amazon Elastic Compute Cloud (Amazon EC2) instance—such as instance ID, instance type, and security groups—that can be obtained via an HTTP call from within the instance.

+---

+Q13: What are the four properties of a security group rule?
+A: Traffic direction, port, protocol, and destination (or source) address.

+---

+Q14: When an Amazon Elastic Compute Cloud (Amazon EC2) instance is a member of two security groups, what resulting traffic flow is allowed?
+A: The rules from each security group are aggregated to create one set of permissive rules, so the result is a union of all traffic allowed by the rules in both security groups.

+---

+Q15: Which Amazon Elastic Block Storage (Amazon EBS) volume type is the best choice for workloads such as large databases executing many transactions?
+A: Provisioned IOPS SSD.

+---

+Q16: What Amazon Elastic Block Storage (Amazon EBS) volume type is appropriate for cold and infrequently accessed data?
+A: Magnetic volumes.

+---

+Q17: Which Amazon Elastic Block Storage (Amazon EBS) volume type is appropriate for dev/test environments, small databases, and so forth?
+A:  General-purpose SSD.

+---

+Q18: What must an application running on an Amazon Elastic Compute Cloud (Amazon EC2) instance do differently to access data on an encrypted Amazon Elastic Block Storage (Amazon EBS) volume?
+A:  Nothing.
+Amazon EBS encryption is transparent to applications on the attached instances.